spencerbraun/stats_notes/ALP301/Data_Drive_Impact.md

 * Low hanging fruit in the outcomes that are bad in the short term and good in the long run.
 If you can run a long term experiment, can show their effectiveness outside of the standard A/B framework.
 Up to the firm to provide incentives / rewards for capturing this value.
 * Peer review for experimental design - making sure that the team running it has value alignment and metrics that are not gamed.

+### Recommendation Systems

+* Netflix challenge - the utility matrix was sparse but entries missing for different reasons.
+If a movie just added, or some movies are never recommended, user wouldnt have had the chance to rate it.
+Decision to be made about how to treat missing values; setting dependent.
+In some settings not rated may be a negative rating, while in other settings empty cells are truly no interaction between user and item.
+* We may have observable information about the items - the meta data of actors in a movie or genre etc. In S2M we will have the text of the story.
+Sometimes there is no additional benefit to having this data, we may instead strictly prefer user inputs.
+* ML focused on prediction but some approaches also have interpretability.
+Sparse matrix approaches have real advantages over treating this with typical classification algos
+* Article on EM algo - the text, item properties, point towards statistics researchers would be interested.
+From users who interacted with the article, we see vision researchers also like this article.
+Using latent dirichlet allocation to perform dimensionality reduction and assign topic interests to clusters.
+* Might make sense to model topics on their own, outside of the user context.
+Creates defined contexts, user churn can confuse how items are related.
+In a more stable context, could more easily build in the user choices.
+* Rec system could generate just predictions, but may want a bigger model with probabilistic predictions instead - important for S2M since we are running an experiment - need a prediction of how big the treatment effect should be.
+* Typically assume pure additivity, no interaction models - too computationally expensive to consider combinations.
+Consider each item separately, not designing sets of recommendations.
+*  Jaccard / cosine can be applied to item-item similarity (eg. text similarity via bigrams) but also user/item rating comparisons.
+Each item has a rating vector, so we can get an item-item similarity matrix from user ratings.
+In either case we can get an item-item similarity matrix for the recommendation step.
+Then to predict for a given user and test item, take a weighted average of their ratings for other items times the similarity of those items to the test item.

 ## The Power of Experiments

 ### Chapter 4: Experimentation Considerations